Sorry State of Academic Journal Writing on Medieval and Renaissance Combat

 sharing.
 What a wasteland of effort.

+knowledge and in the process provide something useful —even more so in terms of studying pragmatic martial disciplines.
 Too much of the academic research into our subject makes the mistake of

 assuming violent self-defence is all reducible to analysis by